HTTP-RPC/Kilo/README.md

 ```

 ### Schema Annotations
-`QueryBuilder` also supports a simplified approach to query construction using "schema annotations".
+`QueryBuilder` also offers a simplified approach to query construction using "schema annotations".
 For example, given this type definition:

 ```java
 @Table("pets")